swent-epfl/mvp-prd/template/5-mvp.md

 ### Roadmap for features expansion

 The roadmap for Proxima includes the following key milestones:

-0. **MVP Development:** Focus on core features for initial launch.
+0. **MVP Development**: Focus on core features for initial launch.
 1. **Launch**: Release the app in Switzerland, with EPFL students as target users, to establish a user base and gather feedback.
 2. **Stability and Performance Improvements**: Address any issues identified post-launch and optimize the app for better performance.
-3. **User Growth and Engagement:** Focus on increasing user base and enhancing user interactions.
+3. **User Growth and Engagement**: Focus on increasing user base and enhancing user interactions.
-4. **Feature Expansion:** Introduce additional features like heat maps, and nested comments.
+4. **Feature Expansion**: Introduce additional features like heat maps, and nested comments.
-5. **Community Building:** Implement group features to foster community engagement and collaboration.
+5. **Community Building**: Implement group features to foster community engagement and collaboration.
-6. **Localization and Global Expansion:** Expand to new regions to cater to a broader audience.